Diffusive buckling fronts in lattice-based metamaterials: V - Numerical implementation

-We evaluate Eqs.\,3\,\&\,5 numerically by standard finite, first order difference discretization of the second-order derivatives on a three-dimensional grid with $L_x = L_y = L_z = 50$ points and lattice spacing $dx = dy = dz = 1$.
-This ensures a constant difference between points where $L = 1$.
+We numerically solve the dimensionless equations by standard finite, first order difference discretization of the second-order derivatives on a three-dimensional grid with $L_x = L_y = L_z = 50$ points and lattice spacing $dx = dy = dz = 1$.
 Time integration is performed using a forward (explicit) scheme and the time-step $dt \ll 1$ is kept small to ensure stability.